 One thing I like about the 690 dustbin is the amount of space you have.
 The wide opening gives it enough room for a brush attachment to fit.

 Important note: You cannot rinse the Roomba 690 dust bin because the vacuum motor is inside it.
 Washing the container with water will damage it and void the warranty.

 1. Empty contents: Make sure to dispose of the contents inside the bin.

 2. Vacuum any debris: Use a handheld or shop vacuum’s brush attachment to clean any dirt stuck on the crevices.
 Tap the dust bin on the trash container to try and dislodge anything remaining.

 3. Remove and clean the filter: The 690 filter easily slides out.
 After removing it, use the brush tool to vacuum debris on the filter.

-4. Wipe the inner part of the bin: An extra step you can do is using a slightly damp microfiber towel to remove any dust residue that the vacuum does not pick up.
+4. Wipe the inner part of the bin: An extra step is to use a slightly damp microfiber towel to remove any dust residue the vacuum does not pick up.